Mando Diao

 Key tracks

-Dance with Somebody — A later career smash from the 2009 album Give Me Fire, it became their highest-charting single in Germany and achieved platinum status.
+Dance with Somebody - A later hit from the 2009 album Give Me Fire that demonstrated a more polished, pop-rock direction and achieved significant chart success in Germany.